Ohio State Sued Over Dr. Richard Strauss’ Sexual Misconduct

 Federal class-action lawsuit states Ohio State knew about Dr. Strauss’ alleged sexual behavior towards athletes and took no action to stop him.

 Four nationally prominent law firms are joining together to announce the filing of a federal class-action lawsuit against The Ohio State University (case 2:18-cv-00692-MHW-EPD Doe 1 et al.).
-The lawsuit filed by Rex Sharp of Kansas City, MO, Robert Allard of San Jose, CA, Steve Estey of San Diego, CA and Jon Little of Indianapolis, IN claims that The Ohio State University took no steps to protect students from the alleged illegal sexual misconduct committed by Dr. Richard Strauss.
+The attorneys include Robert Allard of San Jose, CA and Steve Estey of San Diego, CA. The lawsuit claims that The Ohio State University took no steps to protect students from the alleged illegal sexual misconduct committed by Dr. Richard Strauss.

 In representing numerous former Ohio State athletes in various sports, the Ohio State Strauss Lawsuit claims that Dr. Strauss’ illegal sexual behavior affected hundreds of student-athletes across 14 different sports.